Intelligent Reflecting Surfaces for THz Communications: Fundamentals, Key Solutions, and System Prototyping: Conclusions

 \section{Conclusions}

 This article provided a systematic treatment of IRSs-aided THz communications, covering hardware innovation, signal processing solutions, networking strategies, and experimental validations.
 We identified that while IRSs offer immense potential in overcoming THz propagation challenges, issues such as near-field effects, beam squint, channel acquisition, and complex deployment scenarios must be carefully addressed.
 Practical results at 220 GHz confirm the feasibility and effectiveness of IRSs in improving signal strength and enabling simultaneous multi-user transmission.
 Looking forward, further research is needed to develop low-cost, highly tunable IRS elements, dynamic beam control strategies, and scalable deployment architectures.
-Moreover, integrating IRS with sensing, localization, imaging, and resource optimization functionalities will be vital for maximizing the capabilities of future ultra-high-frequency wireless networks.
+Moreover, integrating IRS with sensing, localization, imaging, and resource optimization functionalities will be vital for maximizing the capabilities of future ultra-high-frequency wireless networks, which place more emphasis on feature extraction, data fusion, and classification of the information in contrast to communications focusing on maximizing data throughput and minimizing latency.
 It is hoped that this work provides a useful resource for the next wave of intelligent and adaptive IRS-enabled THz communications.

+The propagation characteristics of THz networks, such as severe path loss, sparse scattering channels, and stringent latency requirements, make the integration of active, hybrid, and omni-directional IRS architectures particularly promising as they collectively address critical challenges through signal amplification, energy-efficient beamforming, and full-space coverage.
+These advanced IRS architectures enable adaptive and robust THz communications by dynamically balancing performance, power consumption, and multi-user/sensing functionality, representing a vital research direction for next-generation wireless systems.